home-assistant/home-assistant.io/source/_components/homematicip_cloud.markdown

 featured: false
 ---

-## HomematicIP

 The [HomematicIP](http://www.homematic-ip.com) component platform is used as an interface to the cloud server.
 For for communication [homematicip-rest-api](https://github.com/coreGreenberet/homematicip-rest-api) is used.
-Since there is no official documentation about this API everything was done via reverse engineering.
+Since there is no official documentation about this API, everything was done via reverse engineering.
 Use at your own risk.

-### Setup the component via interface
+## {% linkable_title Setup the component via the frontend %}

 Menu: *Configuration* -> *Integrations*

 Fill the form:
-* your **access point ID** (SGTIN)
+* Your **access point ID** (SGTIN)
 * Optional a **name** to identify your access point, this will be used to prefix your device names.

-The authentification token will be generated and stored internaly.
+The authentification token will be generated and stored internally.

-### Setup the component via `configuration.yaml`:
+## {% linkable_title Setup the component using the configuration files %}

 Generate the authentication token: